giantswarm/docs/src/content/overview/fleet-management/cluster-management/cluster-concepts/cluster-naming/_index.md

 ---
 title: Cluster naming
-description: The specifications for naming clusters in the Giant Swarm platform.
+description: The specifications for naming workload clusters in the Giant Swarm platform.
 weight: 10
 menu:
   principal: